bodrick/awesome/TOPICS.md

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.

-## data-science

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
-*   [whylabs/whylogs](https://github.com/whylabs/whylogs) - The open standard for data logging

 ## distributed-training

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.